How to Help a Hoarder Parent? Steps to Take Right Now

 We will delve into the signs and symptoms of hoarding, its causes, and its negative impact on your parent’s life and those around them.
 We will also discuss treatment options and practical ways to help manage your parent’s hoarding behavior.

-Key Takeaways:
+Key Takeaways

 • Hoarding disorder is a complex mental health condition that goes beyond just being messy or disorganized.
 Hoarding can lead to unsafe living conditions for your parent, social isolation, and even eviction.

-• Genetics, life experiences, & traumatic events can contribute to a hoarding disorder.
+• Genetics, life experiences, and traumatic events can contribute to a hoarding disorder.
 People who grew up impoverished or who experienced significant loss may be at a higher risk of developing a hoarding disorder.

 • If your parent is a hoarder, seeking professional help from a therapist or professional organizer can address underlying psychological or emotional factors contributing to the hoarding.

-What is Hoarding Disorder?
+What Is Hoarding Disorder?

 Horder parent